pixelgrb/esphome-emporia-vue-utility/README.md

 #### A) For ESPHome CLI:

-You **do not need** to clone this git repo.
+You **do not need to clone this git repo**.
 Even though this project has custom code in it (Python and C++), ESPHome will download the latest custom code from this project automatically from GitHub as part of the compilation step.
 Assuming you called this file `vue-utility-simple.yaml` from the previous step, you would run:

 ```
 esphome run vue-utility-simple.yaml